 A piece of feedback that emerged in the public engagement was regarding a sense of inequity between communities in terms of the placement of non-market housing across the City.
-There was an expressed sense from a number of participants that there was enough non-market housing in the community already.
-Some also stated they felt there were other communities in Edmonton that would not be considered for this type of development.
+There was an expressed sense from a number of participants that there were some communities in Edmonton that would not be considered for this type of development.